zompi2/UE4EnhancedCodeFlow/README.md

 When the **completion** callback will run after the Stop Function, the `bStopped` argument in the completion function of the action will be set to `true`.

-**IMPORTANT!** If you stop the coroutine action be aware that if you won't set `bComplete` to true, the suspended function will never be resumed!

 ![stopping](https://user-images.githubusercontent.com/7863125/180849533-03cb9d37-977f-4c9e-8961-aebd60f8ee25.png)

 You can also stop a specific Instanced action with the **`FECFInstanceId`**: